 - Brute Force Login & Password access efforts

-- Link Injection & Phishing attacks, where links to bank fraud efforts are made
+- Link Injection and phishing attacks, where links to bank fraud efforts are made

-- DDOS – distributed denial of service attacks where thousands of computers simultaneously access your site with multiple request in order to bring it down
+- DDOS – distributed denial of service attacks where thousands of computers simultaneously access your site with multiple requests in order to bring it down

 Many attacks are initiated in China, Russia, Poland, Iran, North Korea, Turkey and Indonesia.
-Generally speaking, its easy to minimise the potential threat by a few minutes of preemptive efforts!
+Many attacks are initiated by unscrupulous competitors, renting bad actors on the Dark Web.
+Generally speaking, it is easy to minimise the potential threat by a few minutes of preemptive efforts!

 In other words, an ounce of prevention is better than a pound of cure!